suconbu/ascimage/README.md

 -h, --height | Specify number of rows
 -f, --frame  | Display a frame around the image
--t, --tone   | Specify a custom tone string like `" .,:;8#"`
+-t, --tone   | Specify a custom tone string like `" .,:;8#"` -i, --invert | Invert the tone of image

 If only `-w` or `-h` is specified, the aspect ratio of output image will be keep.